5 steps to uncovering your personal interiors style for your renovation

 Step 3 - Define your accent colours

 You might include a few soft furnishings if this helps you define your colour scheme.
 But consider how else you might add accent colours.
-Perhaps through light fixtures / pendants, cabinetry or plant pots.
+Perhaps through light fixtures / pendants, cabinetry, artwork or plant pots.
 (More on developing a colour scheme and colour confidence in another blog - 6 Top Tips to Colour Confidence)

 Step 4 - Consider how cohesive everything is